cronologic-de/ug_ndigo6g/source/hardware/connections.rst

 Digital Control Inputs
 ~~~~~~~~~~~~~~~~~~~~~~
 There are two digital control inputs on the front slot cover called
-FPGA0 and FPGA1.
+TRG and GATE.

-Input-signals on the inputs FPGA0 and FPGA1 are digitized and routed to the
+Input-signals on the inputs TRG and GATE are digitized and routed to the
 Trigger Matrix.
 They can be used to trigger any of the trigger state machines
 and :doc:`gating blocks <../functionality/gating>` with maximum sampling rate.